xopto/pyxopto/docs/source/mcml/simulator_options.rst

       hit along the step :math:`s` and a uniform random number :math:`\xi_2` from :math:`[0, 1]` fulfils
       :math:`\xi_2 \leq \frac{\mu_a}{\mu_t}`.
 If the
-      packet hits geometry boundaries, it is propagated to the boundary, where the boundary interactions are processed and a new step is started afterwards.
+      packet hits a geometry boundary, it is propagated up to the boundary, where the boundary interactions are processed and a new propagation step is started afterwards.

     - Albedo weight
       (:py:class:`~xopto.mcbase.mcoptions.McMethod.albedo_weight`